www.MartinDavenport.com

 - Keep the fires burning in your fireplaces, always.

-- If you find yourself stricken with lycanthropy, put money aside each
+- If you find yourself stricken with lycanthropy, put money aside each week to buy new shirts.

 - Young girls should aspire to be governess: it's a fun job.